|Quick Facts: Bill and Account Collectors|

 Many bill and account collectors work in a call center for a third-party collection agency rather than the original creditor.
 Most work full time, and some have flexible schedules.

-Collectors must usually have a high school diploma and experience in a call center.
+Collectors usually must have a high school diploma.
 A few months of on-the-job training is common.

 Compare the job duties, education, job growth, and pay of bill and account collectors with similar occupations.